boltmatt/boltmatt/README.md

 applications in the medical field.
 However, I'm also curious about more "data science-y" methods and am excited to see where else I can apply statistics!

-M.S.
-Biostatistics, 2021, Colorado School of Public Health, University of Colorado Anschutz Medical Campus
+Currently a Research Instructor at the Center for Innovative Design and Analysis, Colorado School of Public Health, University of Colorado Anschutz Medical Campus

 <!---
 boltmatt/boltmatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.